-Turkmenistan country profile - BBC News
+Turkmenistan country profile

 LEADER

-President: Kurbanguly Berdymukhamedov
+President: Serdar Berdymukhamedov

-Kurbanguly Berdymukhamedov has ruled Turkmenistan since 2007 when he succeeded life-long president Saparmyrat Niyazov.

-Following in his predecessor's footsteps, Mr Berdymukhamedov is an autocratic ruler who has built a personality cult.
-Officially titled the "Arkadag" (The Patron), he is also prime minister and commander-in-chief of the country's armed forces.
+Serdar Berdymukhamedov took over in March 2022 as the third president of the authoritarian state.

+His father Gurbanguly had become president in 2007, on the death of his own mentor Saparmyrat Niyazov.

 MEDIA

-The Turkmen government has an absolute monopoly of the media.
-The authorities monitor media outlets, control printing presses, block websites, monitor internet use and lay down editorial policies.
+The government has an absolute monopoly of the media and state TV and radio pump out a steady stream of propaganda.

-Reporters Without Borders (RSF) says a 2013 media law which bans censorship, is a "complete fiction".
-The watchdog says independent journalists work in secret, reporting for outlets based abroad.

-An "atmosphere of fear" prevents reporting of negative news, says Freedom House.

 TIMELINE